septiembre 08, 2021 6 lectura mínima

 Because it operates at such high heat, titanium flat irons are best for those with hard-to-manage, naturally thick, curly hair.
 The high temperatures allow you to achieve a sleek, straightened look with fewer passes over the same strands; the fewer times you have to use high heat on your hair, the better.
 Type 3B-4A curls will have an easier time achieving quick results with a titanium flat iron.
 Similar recommendations are made for those looking to add curls and waves: If you have thick hair, the intense heat of a titanium curling wand is the best option for full body in the blink of an eye.

 Despite all the positive reviews for titanium styling tools, not every professional hair stylist recommends using these powerhouses at home.
 If you are a hair care novice, it’s probably best to stay away from styling tools that are capable of reaching temperatures as high as 450 degrees in less than a minute.
 When used frequently, Titanium hot tools dry out hair, which leads to more breakage.
 Often, newbies underestimate how much heat is actually needed for their hair type.
 Though higher heat is best for thick hair, the inexperienced run the risk of severe damage.
 Singeing off a chunk of hair is the result of too much heat and not enough experience.

-Ultimately, titanium is best for those with very specific, hard-to-manage hair types, experienced at-home stylists, and professionals.
+Ultimately, titanium is best flat iron or curling wand plate material for those with very specific, hard-to-manage hair types, experienced at-home stylists, and professionals.

 Around the turn of the century, it felt like there was a major shift in the hair care market: Ceramic styling tools became the creme-de-la-creme and the go-to for anyone “in the know” with some extra cash on hand.
 Ceramic flat irons were billed as higher quality and better for hair than their aluminum predecessors.
 But what are the actual benefits of using a ceramic styling tool?